 There are many different breast reconstruction procedures available after lumpectomy, with or without radiation.
 One of the most common is to take fat from another part of the body and fill it in the breast.
 This is called lipofilling.
 Sometimes breast lifts or reductions to the opposite breast may bring symmetry.
 It’s important to understand, first and foremost, that getting a lumpectomy (and radiation) doesn’t mean you can’t have breast reconstruction.

 A lumpectomy involves the removal of just the tumor found in the breast and some of the non-cancerous tissue surrounding it–not the entire breast as with a mastectomy.
 This surgical procedure conserves the breast, which is good.
-Unfortunately, it leaves the breast with a dent, bulge, or imperfection near the surgical site.
+Unfortunately, it may leave the breast with a dent, bulge, or imperfection near the surgical site.
 After a lumpectomy, the breast or breasts are likely to be different in size.
 Sometimes the breasts may seem asymmetrical.
 Because of this, many women choose breast reconstruction after a lumpectomy.

 The Susan G. Komen website assures readers that breast cancer patients who have lumpectomies (along with breast radiation) face the same survival odds as those who have mastectomies.
 It also reports that oncologists have been encouraging women with early-stage breast cancer to choose a less radical surgery than mastectomy.